 Imagine the Light entering your wound for healing.

-If you need more assistance, I would be honored to be your holistic health coach.
-I will guide you towards healing!
+If you need even more assistance, because you just don't get the whole energy thing, or your pain is too deeply ingrained within you, I would be honored to be your holistic health coach.
+I will help you release this tension and pain and help you understand your own personal truth.

 May your path be full of Light as you journey to healing your sacroiliac joint pain!